assetgraph/assetgraph/README.rst

 Sets the ``width`` and ``height`` attributes of the ``img`` elements underlying all ``HtmlImage`` relations, or those matching ``queryObj``.
-Only works when the image pointed to be the relation is in the graph.
+Only works when the image pointed to by the relation is in the graph.

 Example::